Timothy Dalton

 Very much a private man, Dalton's pastimes include fishing, reading, jazz, opera, antique fairs and auctions and, of course, movies.

-Timothy Dalton Videos
+BOOK Timothy Dalton

 FAQs on booking Timothy Dalton